tessel/t2-docs/API/Supported_Languages.md

 * [CLI support for JavaScript/Node](https://github.com/tessel/t2-cli/blob/master/lib/tessel/deployment/javascript.js)

 ### Binary modules

-There is support for binary modules on Tessel 2 that we have precompiled.
+There is support for binary modules on Tessel 2 that are precompiled.
 The best way to find out whether the module you want is available is to try deploying it.
-If it's supported, it will work!
-If it is not supported, you will get an error message like this ([Error message source in CLI](https://github.com/tessel/t2-cli/blob/master/lib/tessel/deployment/javascript.js)):
+The module has been precompiled, it will just work!

+For modules that have not been precompiled (you can see the list at [packages.tessel.io](packages.tessel.io)), you will see an error message like this ([Error message source in CLI](https://github.com/tessel/t2-cli/blob/master/lib/tessel/deployment/javascript.js)):

 ```
 Pre-compiled module is missing: ${name}.